Kirishima National Park

 “It's well worth venturing to Kyushu's centre-south to go hiking in Kirishima National Park.
 You'll be rewarded with a volcanic wilderness scattered with turquoise lakes that are little visited by tourists.”

-Vivienne Boyack, Sales Team Leader
+Vivienne Boyack, Sales Manager

 The mountains of Kirishima play an important role in Japanese mythology.
 This is believed to be the site where the god Niniji no Mikoto, grandson of the sun goddess Amaterasu, was sent to rule over the earth and establish the lineage of Japanese Emperors.
 Niniji no Mikoto is said to have thrown his spear (the one that was earlier used to create the islands of Japan) down to earth, landing on Mount Takachiho-no-Mine - the exact spot in Kirishima National Park where he descended from heaven.